 Use candy liners

-To make the chocolates look prettier when you open the box, put each chocolate in a tiny little cupcake liner.
+To make the chocolates look prettier when you open the box, put each chocolate in a tiny cupcake liner.
 This also helps protect them from shifting around and breaking while in the box.

-Decorate the gift box
+Decorate the gift box.

 A assortment of metallic stickers purchased at The Dollar Tree used to decorate candy boxes for making gift boxes.